atmars77/atmars77.github.io/submit.md

 ---
 Spark to Flame is a journal dedicated to collaborative poetry.
 We pair poets to co-author poetry anonymously through submissions of poetry fragments (sparks).
 If a fragment is accepted, it is then sent to another author, who turns it into a cohesive poem (flame).
 You can choose to submit a spark and write off of someone else’s spark, or to only submit a spark.
 We also accept polished, co-authored poetry submissions.

-Submissions for Issue Three will open February 15, 2024.
-The Google Form will be linked here when submissions open.
-Our timeline is below.
+Submissions for Issue Three are open!
+The Google Form is linked [here](https://forms.gle/U6N8oTxkCgh8uK3i8) and our detailed timeline is below.

 Read our [interview](https://sixquestionsfor.blogspot.com/2023/10/Spark-To-Flame.html) with Jim Harrison to learn more about what we are looking for from submissions!